Incident Trends

 The graph shows:

-• There were 5,987 pharmaceutical crime incidents in CY 2021
+There were 6,424 pharmaceutical crime incidents in CY 2024

-• Incidents increased by thirty-eight percent (+38%) from CY 2020
+Incidents decreased by seven percent (-7%) from CY 2023

 To gauge the magnitude of these counterfeiting incidents, the PSI continued to track the quantity of drugs seized.
 Incidents involving the seizure of more than 1,000 dosage units were classified as a commercial incident; incidents involving less than 1,000 dosage units were classified as non-commercial.